Bosaina: Career

 In a 2014 interview with Resident Advisor, Bosaina described taking an Ableton Live production course and using the software to create her first EP.
-She has performed with several Cairo-based electronic bands, including Wetrobots, Zuli, and Quit Together, through her involvement with the "Kairo is Koming" collective (KIK).
+She has performed with several Cairo-based electronic bands, including Wetrobots, ZULI, and Quit Together, through her involvement with the "Kairo is Koming" collective (KIK).
 She has toured globally, performing in Lebanon, Germany, Austria, Switzerland, Japan, and in the United States at the SXSW Festival.
 A compilation of her two EPs titled "New York April – July 2013" was released in 2017 on the label Discrepant Records.

 Bosaina has written, produced, directed, and starred in two pieces of performance art: Darkest Days and Solitude in Public.
-Both works explore themes of feminism, femininity, and anxiety.
+Both works explore themes of feminism, femininity, and anxiety in art.

-Bosaina served as the artistic director and visual curator for the alternative music space and cultural venue VENT, which has since closed and reopened under new ownership as ZigZag.
+Bosaina served as the artistic director for the alternative music space and cultural venue VENT, which has since closed and reopened under new ownership as ZigZag.
 In 2020, she was described as 'one of the most prolific activists of the electronic scene in Cairo' by Théophile Pillault in a profile for PAM magazine.